karlvr/consistent.js/README.md

 ### Consistent functions

-* `Consistent([options])` returns a new scope.
+* `Consistent([options] [, controllerConstructor])` returns a new scope.
 If the options are provided the scope is initialised with them.
+If the controller function is provider, a new controller is created from it.
-* `Consistent(parentScope [, options])` returns a new scope and sets its parent scope.
+* `Consistent(parentScope [, options] [, controllerFunction])` returns a new scope and sets its parent scope.
 If the options are provided the scope is initialised with them.
+If the controller function is provider, a new controller is created from it.
 * `Consistent(node)` returns the scope the DOM node is bound to, or null.
+* `Consistent(name)` returns the named scope with the given name, or null.
+As for `Consistent.findScopeByName(name)`.
+* `Consistent.findScopeByName(name)` returns the named scope with the given name, or null.
 * `Consistent.isScope(object)` returns true if the given object is a Consistent scope.

 ### jQuery plugin

 * `$.consistent` is synonymous with the `Consistent` function above and can be used in the same way.
 * `$(selector).consistent()` checks the selected elements to see if they have been bound to a scope.
 If they’ve all been bound to the same scope, it returns that scope.
 If they’ve been bound to different scopes (or some have been bound and some haven’t) this throws an exception.
 If they haven’t been bound to a scope a new scope is created, the elements are bound and the scope is returned.
-* `$(selector).consistent(options)` creates a new scope with the given options, binds the selected elements to it and returns the scope.
 * `$(selector).consistent(scope [, options])` binds the selected nodes to the given scope, with the options if provided and returns the scope.
+* `$(selector).consistent([options] [, controllerConstructor])` creates a new scope with the given arguments, binds the selected elements to it and returns the scope.

 What Consistent doesn’t do
 --------------------------

 Consistent doesn’t create DOM nodes.
 There are great tools for creating DOM nodes, such as simply using jQuery or using a templating engine such as Mustache or Hogan (which I’ve used in the examples).
 You can easily create new DOM nodes and then bind a new Consistent scope to them.
 Note that Consistent does in fact create DOM nodes if you create them in repeat blocks or templates; however see the [templating section](#templating) for advice about that.

 Consistent doesn’t do any Ajax.
 Consistent scopes can be easily populated from an Ajax JSON response, and their data can be easily exported for sending to a server.
-Look at the `scope.$.merge(object)` and `scope.$.model()` functions, respectively.
+Look at the `scope.$.merge(object)` and `scope.$.snapshot()` functions, respectively.

 Troubleshooting
 ---------------